Diversity, Equity, Inclusion & Belonging (DEIB+)

 Our commitment to diversity, equity, inclusion, and belonging extends beyond our employees’ experiences and is embedded into our products, platforms, and how we show up in our communities.

-Job Seeker First, Pay for Performance, Data Driven, Innovation, and Inclusion and Belonging are Indeed’s core values.
-DEIB+ at Indeed contributes to these values in the following ways:
+DEIB+ at Indeed contributes to Indeed's core values in the following ways:

 1. Job Seeker First